Prostate cancer basics

 Having a close relative with prostate cancer

-Men whose father, paternal uncle or brother had prostate cancer have a higher risk of also developing the cancer.
+Men whose father, paternal uncle or brother had prostate cancer have a higher chance of also developing this cancer.
 The risk is even greater if more than one family member had prostate cancer or if a family member developed the disease at a younger age or died from it.

 Having close relatives with other cancers

-A less common risk factor is a family history of other cancers—including breast, ovarian, pancreatic, colorectal or endometrial cancer—that are associated with prostate cancer by way of gene defects (mutations) passed from parents to their children.
-For example, BRCA1 and BRCA2 gene mutations, which are known for increasing the risk of breast and ovarian cancer in women, also are risk factors for aggressive prostate cancer in men.
-The Main Line Health Genetics and Risk Assessment Program offers a wealth of information and services for people who may be at risk for inherited cancers.
+A less common risk factor is a family history of other cancers — including breast, ovarian, pancreatic, colorectal or uterine cancer — that are associated with prostate cancer by way of gene defects (mutations) passed from parents to their children.
+For example, BRCA2 gene mutations, which are known for increasing the risk of breast and ovarian cancer in women, also are risk factors for aggressive prostate cancer in men.
+The Main Line Health Genetics and Risk Assessment Program offers a wealth of information and services for people who may be at risk for inherited cancers, including prostate cancer, as well as guidance related to cancer screening and prevention.

 Smoking and being overweight/obese also are risk factors.
 Men who smoke or are an unhealthy weight and develop prostate cancer tend to have more serious disease.